codefresh-io/cap-docs.codefresh.io/_docs/deployments/gitops/install-argo-rollouts.md

 ---
-title: "Install Argo Rollouts"
+title: "Progressive delivery with GitOps"
 description: ""
-group: deployment
+group: deployments
+sub_group: gitops
 toc: true
 ---

 Install Argo Rollouts on managed clusters with a single click.
-With Argo Rollouts installed on your cluster, you can visualize rollout progress for deployed applications in the [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/#rollout-progress-visualization).
+With Argo Rollouts installed on your cluster, you can visualize rollout progress for deployed applications in the [Applications dashboard]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#rollout-progress-visualization).
 If Argo Rollouts has not been installed, an **Install Argo Rollouts** button is displayed on selecting the managed cluster.

 1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.